 'Green fingers' of landscape run from the rural footpaths to the west of the village through the Green Acres estate but only penetrate through to the centre as small alleys.
-Landscape routes and spaces in developments should contribute to safe routes across the village and give opportunities for all types of formal and informal sport and physical activity.
+Landscape routes and spaces in developments should contribute to safe routes across the village.
 An interconnected community and village is desirable.

-Fig 32 Poppyfields has publicly accessible routes directly to Millbridge Brook Meadows amenity space
+Fig 27 Poppyfields has publicly accessible routes directly to Millbridge Brook Meadows amenity space

-Figs 33 and 34 Green routes Log Field and Green Acres
+Figs 28 and 29 Green routes Log Field and Green Acres

-Fig 35 Green routes extended through from surrounding countryside to the village centre.
+Fig 30 Green routes extended through from surrounding countryside to the village centre.

-Fig 36 Section through indicative development illustrating green space consolidated into larger amenity space.
+Fig 31 Section through indicative development illustrating green space consolidated into larger amenity space.
 This gives housing an outlook across the green, providing pleasant aspect and surveillance.